tiffwong/walmart/README.md

 > ```

 ## Notes
-- All images are from the [Noun Project](https://thenounproject.com/)
+- All images are originally from the [Noun Project](https://thenounproject.com/) and have been modified
 - Not formatted for mobile devices and/or tablets
 - Requires various Web APIs (FileList and FileReader) to upload input file